Exhibitions provide a unique opportunity to display your product or service to large numbers of potential customers.

 Make the most of the organisers?
 PR and promotional materials

-- Ensure that your name appears in the catalogue and on the website.
+- Ensure that your name appears in the promotional materials and on the website.
 You should be offered a free listing, and you may want to advertise as well.

-- Ask the organisers what their PR plans are and whether they will have a press office you can use.
+- Ask the organisers what their PR plans are and whether there is a press office you can use.
 Tell them if something about you is particularly newsworthy.